HUMSI — Human Security Initiative

 Texas Monthly taco editor José R. Ralat was pulled over three times while on assignment in West Texas, including once by ICE agents near Presidio.
 Ralat noted that he and his driver are both Hispanic and that all the officers who stopped them were also Hispanic.

-Former ICE officer pleads guilty to sexual abuse in custody
+Former ICE officer David Courvelle pleads guilty to misconduct in custody.

 Jan 24, 2026Louisiana